 J-Source is seeking donations to fund internship positions for Carleton journalism and communication students to work on the Canada Press Freedom Project.
-The CPFP, launching in 2022, will be an ongoing database of press freedom violations in Canada, from denials of access to arrests, physical and verbal assaults, online threats and intimidation.
+The CPFP, launching in 2022, will be an ongoing database of press freedom violations in Canada, from denials of access to arrests, physical and verbal assaults, online threats and chilling statements.
 In addition to national data on press freedom violations, the CPFP will also act as an education centre, populated with tools and resources to help students and faculty at academic institutions, the public and journalists navigate and challenge press freedom infringements and assist them in exerting their rights.

 CPFP interns will have the opportunity to join a project that involves data collection, verification, and the development of resources and toolkits.

 The CPFP is a project of J-Source, operated by the journalism programs at Carleton and Ryerson universities.

 With your contribution, the CPFP and its searchable database of press freedom violations and educational tools will be able to offer research work opportunities for Carleton students interested in and concerned with press freedom conditions in Canada.

 Freedom of the press is under threat globally, requiring constant vigilance and highlighting of abuses to keep institutional authoritarian tendencies in check and the public in the know.
 But how much do media workers, organizations and journalism students know about their rights?
 By providing educational tools, resources and training for professionals and journalism students in issues surrounding press freedom — whether it is identifying and reporting threats and abuses or understanding applicable laws — the CPFP will help equip everyone with the tools to confront threats to press freedom and information to help counter them knowledgeably and effectively.